Peter Kay in Sheffield: are tickets still available for tour, 2023 show dates and timings

-Peter Kay will be taking to the stage to resume his huge UK tour this weekend.
+Peter Kay will be bringing his hugely successful UK tour to London and Leeds next weekend.

 The Bolton comedian returned to the stage for his first arena stand-up tour in 12 years late last year.
 He had been absent from major stages since 2010.
 He was due to embark on comeback shows in 2017 but cancelled them and stepped back from the spotlight.